LIN Staff

 Third party funds

-Lateralisierung und Hemisphäreninteraktion bei auditorischer Verarbeitung in Kindern mit ADHS2015 - 2018 (DFG)
+Lateralisierung und Hemisphäreninteraktion bei auditorischer Verarbeitung in Kindern mit ADHS

 Hemisphäreninteraktion bei lateralisierter akustischer Verarbeitung beim Menschen: Effekte von Aufgabenschwierigkeit, Training und Alter